-Being a part of a local writer’s group has enriched my writing experience in so many ways.
-Through it, I’ve met like-minded people I can share my work with, made new friends, and I’m always super motivated after the meeting, which carries all the way through till the next meeting.
+Being a part of a local writer’s group has enriched my writing experience immensely.
+Through it, I’ve met like-minded people to share my work with, made new friends, and I’m always super motivated after the meeting—a feeling that carries me till the next.

-I’ve taken a hiatus somewhat, from my novel writing, and am concentrating on completing shorter pieces.
-Reading a novel is a grand investment of one’s time.
+I’ve taken a hiatus from my novel writing and am concentrating on completing shorter pieces; writing a novel is a grand investment of one’s time.

-Writing smaller things, I am able to submit more work, enter more contests, thus increasing my chances of being published and maybe even making a little money at it.
+Writing smaller pieces, I can submit more work and enter more contests, thus increasing my chances of being published and maybe even making a little money.

 I decided, after querying over fifty agents, that self-publishing is probably going to be the way to go with my first novel.
 I just want to get this one book out there and be done with it.
 I love the writing part of the business, but the introvert in me hates the marketing part.
 I’m a writer, not a salesgirl.